leeleelee3264/old-blog/_posts/2020-10-28-sql-view-union-join.md

 So, the new updated function was that delete mp3 file in music_list.
 What I forgot was that messages will not send when they cannot find recorded voice_id in music_list.
 Finally, mp3 file was removed clearly and messages which were supposed to be sent just stay calm.

 I should have checked the mp3 usage before removing.
-For this, I thought about how to gather voice id in all the seperated message tables.
+For this, I thought about how to gather voice id in all the separated message tables.
 (I didn't mention it, but it were more message tables than two).
 As you can predict, I decided to go with UNION query.
 But the query statement won't be short due to combine many message tables.
-At that moment my project manager recommanded me to use View!
+At that moment my project manager recommended me to use View!

 # What is VIEW query?